telecodani/awx/README.md

 ## Deployment

-Unattended script to deploy the last stable version of Ansible AWX on Docker images, or the version what do you specify on the script using the oficial AWX Github repositories.
+Unattended script to deploy the last stable version of Ansible AWX on Docker images, or the version what do you specify on the script using the oficial AWX Github repositories mentioned on the Instruction paragraph.

 ## Contributing